Permaculture Design Certification Course

 - Eco-building design and natural building techniques

-- Ecovillage systems design and urban permaculture strategies
+- Ecovillage systems design

-- Money, financial systems, and project budgeting
+- Cooperative and human-scale economics, financial systems, and project budgeting

 - Presentation and design mapping